julianbherman/MallocBugTracker/README.md

           - free() 1st object and 3rd object
           - Assign 40 bytes object - Called BothSideCoalesce
           - Check if BothSideCoalesce's location is at the beginning of memory
+    - Coalescing on Memory Fragmentation:

+  ### Performance Testing:
+    #### What:
+      - Filling up the array and leave 20 bytes at the end Consecutively call malloc at that end-block
+      -